File Format Reference

 2. Notes stay Obsidian-native.
 In note frontmatter, only ever write plain scalars and lists (string, number, boolean, ISO date, YAML list).
 Never write a nested object or an “active/selected” flag into a note.

-3. A .base uses only Obsidian’s four top-level keys (filters, formulas, properties, views).
-Adding any other top-level key makes Obsidian reject the whole file.
-All Plainva-specific data goes under nested plainva: sub-keys.
+3. A .base uses only Obsidian’s five top-level keys (filters, formulas, properties, summaries, views).
+Obsidian does not understand any other top-level key.
+That is why everything Plainva-specific goes under nested plainva: sub-keys.

 4. Preserve what you do not understand.
 Unknown keys must survive a read/write round-trip unchanged.
 Do not “clean up” keys you do not recognize.